 Isn’t that easy?
 Ever since I made this planner, I’ve been using it myself.
 LOL.
 I hope you find it as useful for stimulating ideas as I have!

 If you’re looking now for recipes to make some of the base materials – check out these links:

-To get your FREE copy of the Christmas Sensory Mix and Match Activity Planner, click on the photo above or here to take you to our Free Printables page where you can download it!
+To get your FREE copy of the Christmas Sensory Mix and Match Activity Planner, click on the photo above or here to download it!

-That’s it for today’s CHRISTMAS SENSORY resources.
-I’d love to hear what you think about the new mix and match Christmas sensory activities planner – and if you used it – what you came up with!
-Leave a comment below or share a picture on our FB page.
+I’d love to hear what you think about the new mix and match Christmas sensory activities planner – and if you used it – what you came up with.
+Leave a comment below!

 If you’re looking for even more fun Christmas ideas for kids, be sure to check out our Pinterest board at: Follow One Time Through’s board Christmas on Pinterest.